We all know life can be unpredictable.

 The Peace of Mind Subscription Model is one of 9 different Recurring Revenue Models

 As mentioned, The Peace of Mind Model is the eighth subscription model in our series.
 Be sure to catch up on the previous models to get some great insights and inspiration, you might just find a subscription model that would work perfectly for your business.

 As you learn about the different recurring income models, think about whether you could apply them to your business.

 Perhaps just certain ‘elements’ can be introduced or borrowed – you don’t need to have a 100% subscription model to get benefits.
 Even a portion of recurring income will bring great advantages.

 Subscription business models are now being introduced across many different types of businesses and are poised to grow.
 The next wave is being predicted to hit manufacturing and industrial companies.

-Keep an eye out for our next article where we’ll dive into the ninth (and final) model of our recurring income series.
+Keep an eye out for our next article where we’ll dive into the ninth (and final) model of our recurring income series - The Consumables Model.